keboola/connection-docs/management/project/export/index.md

 - `configurations.json` --- all components used in the project and *main properties* of their configurations
 - `/in/`, `/out/` and `/sys/` folders --- all project tables in the CSV format (compressed with [gzip](http://www.gzip.org/)). **Important**: `sys` tables contain only configuration of older components and may not be present in your project.
-- /configurations/ --- all configurations created in the project organized by component names into folder.
+- /configurations/ --- all configurations created in the project organized by component names into a folder.
 Each configuration lists *all properties* (including configuration rows) and *all versions* of each configuration.
 These also contain definitions of all your transformation queries.